palkan/anyway_config/README.md

 MYCOOLGEM = "Nif-Nif, Naf-Naf and Nouf-Nouf"
 ```

-### Local files
+## Local files

-It's useful to have personal, user-specific configuration in development, which extends the project-wide one.
+It's useful to have a personal, user-specific configuration in development, which extends the project-wide one.

 We support this by looking at _local_ files when loading the configuration data:

 - `<config_name>.local.yml` files (next to\* the _global_ `<config_name>.yml`)
 - `config/credentials/local.yml.enc` (for Rails >= 6, generate it via `rails credentials:edit --environment local`).

-\* If the YAML config path is not default (i.e. set via `<CONFIG_NAME>_CONF`), we lookup the local
+\* If the YAML config path is not a default one (i.e., set via `<CONFIG_NAME>_CONF`), we look up the local
 config at this location, too.

 Local configs are meant for using in development and only loaded if `Anyway::Settings.use_local_files` is `true` (which is true by default if `RACK_ENV` or `RAILS_ENV` env variable is equal to `"development"`).